It was the week of Thanksgiving and Emmy Smith was smack dab in the middle of the weirdest week of her life.

 How else could she have been sitting at her desk, talking on the phone one minute, and then surrounded by smashed computers, broken phones, and was that… smoke?

 Wincing, she sat up and realized she wasn’t the only one seeming to have passed out.
-“What in the hell…” a coworker to her left said, rubbing at his head as if he’d hit it.
+“What in the heck…” a coworker to her left said, rubbing at his head as if he’d hit it.

 “Was there a fire?”
 Another, already on her feet and looking at the burned remains of a phone, said.